Release Date: November 16, 2016

 When running tests in Web runner, launched either from a card on the board or from a requirement-based suite in Test hub, any new bugs filed will now be automatically created as a child to that user story.
 Similarly, if you are exploring a user story from the exploratory testing extension, any new bugs you file will also be created as a child to that user story.
 This new behavior allows for simpler traceability across stories and bugs.
 This is applicable only if the “Working with bugs” settings in the Common Settings Configuration page is set to “Bugs do not appear on backlogs or board” or "Bugs appear on the backlogs and boards with tasks".
 For all other settings for “Working with bugs” option and in certain other scenarios, such as adding to an existing bug that already has a parent defined, a Related link will be created instead.

-In addition to creating new bugs from the Web runner, now you can also update an existing bug.
+In addition to creating new bugs from the Web runner, now you can also update an existing bug (Figure 80).
 All the diagnostic data collected, repro steps, and links for traceability from the current session are automatically added to the existing bug.

 The browser-based Test & Feedback extension can be installed from the Visual Studio Marketplace.
 It supports both Visual Studio Team Services and Team Foundation Server (2015 or later).

-Do exploratory testing for a specific work item.
-This lets you associate the selected work item with your ongoing testing session and view the acceptance criteria and description from within the extension.
-It also creates end-to-end traceability between bugs or tasks that you file and the selected work item.
-You can explore the work item either directly from a work item or from within the extension:
+You can now do exploratory testing for a specific work item (Figure 81).
+This lets you associate the selected work item with your ongoing testing session, and view the acceptance criteria and description, from within the extension.
+It also creates end-to-end traceability between bugs or tasks that you file on the selected work item.
+You can explore the work item either directly from a work item, or from within the extension:

-• Directly from a work item.
-Launch exploratory testing session for a specific work item directly from within the product using the “Do exploratory testing” option in the context menu.
+• Directly from a work item (Figure 81): Launch exploratory testing session for a specific work item directly from within the product using the “Do exploratory testing” option in the context menu.
 We’ve added entry points on all cards, grids, and in the Test hub.

-• Within the extension.
-Search for a work item from within the XT session and then associate it with the ongoing session.
+• Within the extension (Figure 82): Search for a work item from within the XT session and then associate it with the ongoing session.

 For more information, see Explore work items with the Test & Feedback extension.

-Image Action Log: The extension also gives you a new option to add the steps that led to the bug automatically with just one click.
-Select the “Include image action log” option to capture the mouse, keyboard, and touch actions, and add the corresponding text and images directly into the bug or task.
+Image Action Log: The extension gives you a new option to add the steps that lead you to the bug automatically with just one click.
+Select the “Include image action log” option (Figure 83) to capture the mouse, keyboard, and touch actions, and add the corresponding text and images directly into the bug or task.

 Screen recording as video: You can also capture on-demand screen recordings using the extension.
 These screen recordings can be captured not just from the web apps, but also your desktop apps.
 You can configure the extension to automatically stop screen recordings and attach them to a bug being filed using the extension’s “Options” page.